Create a Website Account - Manage notification subscriptions, save form progress and more.

 Issuing commercial building permits can vary depending on what you are building.
 It is best to discuss this with the Building Official and he can give you an estimated time frame when the plan review is completed.

 No. The electrical, plumbing and mechanical contractors are required to pull their own permit for each job.
 Their permit is issued at a minimal fee but allows the City to know qualified contractors are completing the work.

-An appointment is not required however we request at least a 4 hour notice for inspections.
-Please call Building Official Mike Russell at (816) 690-3773 ext 1007.
+At this time an appointment is required and we request at least a 24 hour notice for most inspections.
+Please contact the Building Official at (816) 690-3773 ext 1006 or 1008.

 Yes, any building that is over 120 square feet is required to have a permit.
 Even if a permit is not required you will still need to follow the guidelines for all of the requirements of the placement of the shed or detached garage.

 ANY pool or tub that is capable of holding 24 inches of water or more is required to have a minimum of a 4-foot barrier around the pool.
 This could be a fence around your backyard that is a minimum of 4-foot-tall which has a self-closing and lockable gate.
 The sides of the pool can also work as the 4-foot barrier or the barrier can be placed on top of the pool wall.
 In these cases, when the pool is not in use, all access to the pool must be removed.
 Permits also need to be obtained for swimming pools and hot tubs.